Skip to main content

 UCSD's Research Network Extensions

-In addition, UCSD is home to two NSF-supported research network extensions; Prism@UCSD, a science DMZ providing 40G or greater cross-campus connections to big data projects, and to CHERuB (maintained jointly by ACT and SDSC), which gives UCSD an additional 100G of configurable connectivity for experimental research.
+In addition, UCSD is home to the NSF-supported research network extension Prism@UCSD, a science DMZ providing 40G or greater cross-campus connections to big data projects.

 UCSD High-Performance Research Partners